aws-samples/amazon-lookout-for-equipment-demo-app/docs/source/login.rst

 What's next?

 * To learn more about how to navigate this application, scroll down to the :ref:`Navigation section <login navigation>`.
+* To learn how to create new users, scroll down to the :ref:`User management section <login user_creation>`.
 * To create your first project, go the :ref:`Project creation section <project_creation>`.

 .. _login navigation:

 Navigating the application
 --------------------------